KarlMarkFuncion/obsidian_sync_second_brain/Record of my Life/Journals/Jan 21 journal.md

 [] Avoid talking to Reizi right now.
 I'm gonna get too clingy with her if I talk rn.
 If she forgets and loses interest with me?
 So be it.
 Let the Lord handle my love life and her choices to live life with me.
 [] Wash all the bedstuffs under the sofa bed.
 [] Wash Khalil's bed and start sleeping there starting tomorrow.
+[] I want to go to the Gym right n